bingomanatee/wonderlandlabs-monorepo/packages/forestry/README.mutators.md

 There is two ways to update a branch:

 1. "assert" a concrete value by calling `myTree.next(value)`
-2. "mutate" a tree by passing a function that will change the tree's value.
+2. "mutate" a $tree by passing a function that will change the $tree's value.
 This can have a second parameter if you want, referred to as the "seed".

 Why would you not just want to cram assertions in? well... if you inject a function and a value, you'll use less memory over time - the value will come into and through the function and only be cached in the topmost branch.
 This means even if your store has an extensive history, the only